Silver State 508 Official Rules and Regulations

 2. All traffic laws must be followed by all racers and all crew members at all times.
 This includes a FULL, legal stop at all stop signs, at all red traffic lights, and activated railroad crossing signals.
 To be clear, a “FULL, legal stop” means “the complete cessation of all forward movement.”
-The only exception would be where law enforcement officials direct racers and/or crew through a controlled intersection without stopping, typically in the first few miles of the race.
-TP or DQ
+The only exception would be if law enforcement officials direct racers through a controlled intersection without stopping, as sometimes happens within the first few miles of the race TP or DQ

 5. Railroad Crossings: Racers and crew vehicles must stop and remain stopped at all activated railroad crossing signals, until the activated signal terminates.
 During night hours, the racer and crew must remain together as a unit at activated crossings.
 TP or DQ.

 4. All racers, crew and staff must display courtesy, good taste, decorum, and sportsmanship at all times.
 Nudity is specifically not allowed.
 TP or DQ

 1. To be declared an OFFICIAL FINISHER in the race, all entrants must complete the course within the following limits: 48 hours for solo entrants; 47 hours for relay teams.

 2. The clock will not stop for any reason.

 3. A racer may not receive any type of push-off or propulsion from a person or vehicle.
 TP

 4. All racers may walk or run if they so desire, providing they keep the bicycle with them.
 TP

 1. Drafting and/or riding together are never allowed, except for the first few miles during the neutral zone.